kristeaac/raspberry-pi-alexa/README.md

 ## Setup
 ### Hardware
-This project uses a Raspberry Pi wired to a pushbutton and RGB LED to interface with Alexa.
-Similar to the Amazon Tap, it's not "always listening", but rather you have to press and hold the pushbutton while speaking.
+A pushbutton and an RGB LED wired to the Raspberry Pi are used interface with Alexa.
+Similar to [the Amazon Tap](https://www.amazon.com/Amazon-Tap-Alexa-Enabled-Portable-Bluetooth/dp/B01BH83OOM), this device is not "always listening", but rather, you have to press and hold the pushbutton while speaking.
 The LED indicates the current state of the client:
 * **blue** - starting up
 * **red** - no internet connection
 * **white** - ready